- Home

 Introduction

-This page is dedicated to the Master Plan for the Fraser River Corridor through Cozens Ranch Open Space.
-This 120-acre open space area is the largest intact piece of healthy riparian habitat in the Town of Fraser and Winter Park.
-It includes over 3 miles of the Fraser River, an expansive floodplain that serves as vital wildlife habitat and is an important recreational amenity for the Town of Fraser.
-This Master Plan was funded by a $65,000 Great Outdoors Colorado (GOCO) Planning Grant.
+This page is dedicated to the Fraser River Corridor Master Plan completed in April 2018 with funding from a Great Outdoors Colorado (GOCO) Planning Grant.
+The 120-acre Cozens Ranch Open Space incorporates the largest intact piece of healthy riparian habitat in the Town of Fraser and Winter Park.
+It contains over 3 miles of the Fraser River, an expansive floodplain that serves as critical wildlife habitat, and provides important recreational amenities for residents and visitors of the Town of Fraser.

 GOAL #3: Protect, connect and inspire.